volkandindar/agartha/README.md

 2. For **Privilege Escalation/Authorization** testing, retain session identifiers but limit their use to specific user roles.
 For instance, you can utilize a regular user’s session while substituting an administrative URL.
 This controlled approach allows you to assess whether privileged sources are accessible without proper roles.

 There are 2 ways you can send HTTP requests to the tool.
 1. You can load requests from proxy history by clicking the ‘Load Requests’ button.
-Doing so will automatically remove all session identifiers, making it suitable for attack case 1.
+Doing so will automatically remove all session identifiers, making it suitable for attack **Case 1**.
 Please note that potential session terminators (such as logoff, sign-out, etc.) and specific file types (such as CSS, images, JavaScript, etc.) will be also filtered out.
 2. You can send individual requests by right-clicking.
-Session identifiers will be retained, making this approach suitable for attack case 2.
+Session identifiers will be retained, making this approach suitable for attack **Case 2**.

 <img width="1000" alt="Sending individual requests" src="https://github.com/volkandindar/agartha/assets/50321735/54b567a0-6b69-43f4-b727-f01709f4cc79">